The Complexity of Online Bribery in Sequential Elections: Online Bribery for Specific Election Systems

 In this section, we look at the complexity of online bribery for various natural systems.
 For both Plurality and Approval, we show that priced, weighted online bribery is $\np$-complete but that the election system's other three online bribery variants are in~$\p$.
-This also shows that bribery can be harder than online bribery for natural systems.
-In addition, we provide complete dichotomy theorems that distinguish NP-hard from easy cases for all our online bribery problems for scoring rules and additionally we show that Veto elections, even with three candidates, have even higher lower bounds for weighted online bribery, namely $\p^{\np[1]}$-hardness.
+Since these other three problem variants of nonsequential bribery are known to be $\np$-complete~\cite{fal-hem-hem:j:bribery}, this also shows that nonsequential bribery can be harder than online bribery for natural systems.
+In addition, we provide complete dichotomy theorems that distinguish NP-hard from easy cases for all our online bribery problems for scoring protocols and additionally we show that Veto elections, even with three candidates, have even higher lower bounds for weighted online bribery, namely $\p^{\np[1]}$-hardness.

-The following theorem is useful for proving lower bounds for online bribery for specific systems.
+The following theorem is useful for proving lower bounds for online bribery for specific systems.\footnote{For an election system~$\mathcal{E}$, $\systemucm{\cal E}$ denotes the unweighted coalitional manipulation problem: Given a set $C$ of candidates, a collection $V$ of nonmanipulative voters over $C$, a collection $W$ of manipulative voters (who will come in without specified preferences), and a designated candidate $c \in C$, can we assign preference orders over~$C$ to the members of $W$ in such a way that $c$ is a winner of the election $(C,V \cup W)$?
+If the voters are weighted, we obtain the weighted coalitional manipulation problem $\systemwcm{\cal E}$; note that the manipulators' weights but not their preferences are given in the problem instance.
+The {destructive} variants of these two problems (where the goal is to prevent $c$ from being a winner in the manipulated election) are denoted by $\systemducm{\cal E}$ and $\systemdwcm{\cal E}$, respectively. }